ngokeith/mke-demo/README.md

 1. Start a cluster, such as in CCM or TF.
 Minimum of 9 private agents (m4.xlarge) or 5 private agents (m4.2xlarge), only 1 public agent, DC/OS EE 1.12

+2. Ensure that Port 6443/6444 are at minimum open to your local machine (optional 81,82,10000-10005 as well if you want to see the Kubernetes exposed services in your browser)

-2. Copy the master's URL to your clipboard.
+3. Copy the master's URL to your clipboard.
 If it begins with HTTP the script will change it to HTTPS.

-3. Modify the Variables section in the runme.sh
+4. Modify the Variables section in the runme.sh

-4. `sudo ./runme <MASTER_URL>`
+5. `./runme <MASTER_URL>`

-5. Wait for it to finish (~ 7-10 min)
+6. Wait for it to finish (~ 9-12 min)